MutsFM/computercraft/trafficlights/README.md

 Each section below will indicate which files need to be titled differently on your computer in Minecraft, and will provide the correct title for use in Minecraft.

-For example, the 'startup-ps' needs to be titled as followed on your computer in Minecraft: 'startup'
+For example, the `startup-ps` needs to be titled as followed on your computer in Minecraft: `startup`

 # ArchiTech Traffic Lights Overview